fbpx

 What you need to know about Breast Augmentation

 The following is generic advice for those of you who are contemplating having breast augmentation.
 There have been complete textbooks written on each of these topics but it is meant to be an overview and therefore has been kept very brief.
 There is no universal approach that will suit everyone.
-You should consult your surgeon and make a decision based on our professional advice.
+You should consult your surgeon and make a decision based on professional advice.

 Incision